-- Freeze mint leaves in your ice cubes and use in festive cocktails or iced tea.
+- Freeze mint leaves in your ice cube containers and use in festive cocktails or iced tea.

 - If you’re buying fruit for pavlova, make sure to store strawberries and blueberries in a colander so that air can circulate around the fruit – it makes the berries last longer.